 Call a Qualified Commercial Truck Accident Lawyer Today

-Unfortunately, 18-wheeler accidents involving truck drivers under the influence are far too common in Houston.
+Unfortunately, 18-wheeler accidents involving truck drivers under the influence are far too common in West Houston.
 If you or your loved one has been injured in a semi-truck wreck and you believe that the truck driver may have been abusing drugs or alcohol, call us at Stephens Law Firm today.

 For over 30 years, experienced semi truck injury lawyer Joe Stephens has tirelessly fought hundreds of personal injury cases in big truck accidents and gotten desirable results for his clients.
 Winning massive settlements in amounts up to $10 million, Joe Stephens will provide superior legal services for you and your family throughout this difficult time.

 Types of Trucking Accidents We Handle in West Houston and Across Texas: